0x80/firestore-mobx/README.md

 See the [API docs](/docs/api.md).

-## Test
+## Testing

-- `yarn prepare`: Run this to install peer-dependencies for development.
-This command needs to be re-run after installing/upgrading dependencies, otherwise the `mobx` package won't be found.
+- `yarn install`: Run this to install dependencies + peer-dependencies for development.
 - `yarn emulate`: Start the Firestore emulator against which the test run.
 - `yarn test`: Run tests.